What is Nippers?

-There will be a Preliminary Swim Evaluation Day and only Nippers in Age Groups U8-U14 (SRC) are required to complete this pool swim and float proficiency either efroe the seaosn commences or during the first weeks of Nippers.
-The date will be announced soon.
+There is a Preliminary Swim Evaluation Day for Nipper Age Groups U8-U14 & SRC.
+Nippers are required to complete a pool swim and float proficiency either before the season commences or during the first week of Nippers.
 Please see the Preliminary Swim Evaluation Page for more details.

 Children who wish to compete at carnivals in both water and beach events will be required to undertake an open water swim proficiency.
-Please see our Competition and Carnival page for more information.
+Please see our Carnival page for more information.

-Under the control of their Age Managers, the children participate in several events.
-Depending on their age and competency, activities may be on the beach or in the water.
+Under the control of their Age Managers, children participate in several events.
+Depending on their age and competency, activities may vary.

-To give you a brief idea of what happens on the beach, there are:
+To give you a brief idea of what happens on the beach: –

 - Beach races – running over a set distance on the sand (50m – 70m depending on age);